Vaginal hysterectomy

 What you can expect

-To perform the hysterectomy:
+To do the hysterectomy:

 After a hysterectomy, you might feel relief because you no longer have heavy bleeding or pelvic pain.